RunTheBot/ColourSatModifier/README.md

 # ColourSatModifier

-## A quick and dirty module to change the RGB and Saturation values via SurfaceFlinger, instead of using apps
+## A quick and dirty module to change the RGB and Saturation values via SurfaceFlinger directly, instead of using apps

 I created this module to have an appless solution to **Justarandomguy's** post here: